ArduPilot/ardupilot_wiki/common/source/docs/common-richenpower-generator.rst

 .. image:: ../../../images/richenpower-generator-pixhawk.png

-The generator's serial output ("#5") should be connected to one of the autopilot serial ports (i.e. Telem2)
+The generator's serial output ("#5") should be connected to one of the autopilot serial ports (e.g. Telem2)

-The generator's PWM input ("#6") should be connected to one of the autopilot's servo outputs (i.e. "AUX OUT1", aka servo output9)
+The generator's PWM input ("#6") should be connected to one of the autopilot's servo outputs (e.g. "AUX OUT1", aka servo output9)

-Connect to the autopilot with a ground station and set the following parameters:
+Connect to the autopilot with a ground station and set the following parameters and then reboot the autopilot:

-- :ref:`GEN_TYPE <GEN_TYPE>` = 3 (and reboot the autopilot)
+- :ref:`GEN_TYPE <GEN_TYPE>` = 3 (RichenPower)
 - :ref:`SERIAL2_PROTOCOL <SERIAL2_PROTOCOL>` = 30 (Generator)
 - :ref:`SERIAL2_BAUD <SERIAL2_BAUD>` = 9 (9600)
 - :ref:`RC9_OPTION <RC9_OPTION>` = 85 (Generator)